 Example Two: A student earns a 3.4 in a Running Start course taken through Seattle Central College.
-A 3.4 aligns with a B+ on Seattle Central College's Grading Scale.
+A 3.4 aligns with a B+ on (https://seattlecentral.edu/enrollment-and-funding/enrollment-and-duding/enrollment-and-duding/enrollment-and-duding/enrollment-and-transcripts/transcript-legend).
 Transcribe the B+ onto the student's high school transcript.